Want to go faster? Time for your car to go on a diet.

 Two screws attach the window glass to the regulator and track.
 After unscrewing them, 5 more bolts hold the track and the motor to the door.
 With these removed, and a quick disconnect of some electrical connectors, the regulator and track can now be removed.
 Be prepared for a bit of a struggle as you try to find the best angle to pull it out.

 After this, we moved on to removing the glass.
-Under the door seal, there’s one lone screw hiding out that holds the sash (yeah, we looked this up and it turns out that what it’s called!) to the outside door frame.
+Under the door seal, there’s one lone screw hiding out that holds the sash to the outside door frame.
 Another two bolts attach the bottom of the sash to the door panel.
 With these removed, the sash can be moved around, giving enough space for the small rear pane of glass to be removed.
 After it is out, the larger pane can then be removed.
 These were put in a safe place for later as they would be used to make the templates for the Lexan.
-We’ve got another post coming up that will explain Lexan window construction.

 With the windows now removed, only the lock mechanism and the door wiring remained.
 The wiring is held in with a few plastic clips that can easily be removed with a pair of needle nose pliers.
 As for the door lock, we decided to pull the whole mechanism out and remove the electric solenoid, but if you want to keep it simple, just leave it in there.
 It’s quite a pain to remove all the internals as they are attached to the exterior door handle.
 Either way, the door handle on the inside needs to be removed for when the template is being made.

-To get these door cards fitting perfectly (and ensure we only had to cut plastic once per door), we made up a template that was sturdy enough to stand up to the tough demands of garage DIY-ing.
-We used a roll of Ram Board, a contractor type of cardboard used for protecting floors, and highly recommend you do the same.
+To get these custom door cards fitting perfectly (and ensure we only had to cut plastic once per door), we made up a template that was sturdy enough to stand up to the tough demands of garage DIY-ing.
+We used a roll of Ram Board, a contractor type of cardboard used for protecting floors.
 After cutting out an initial piece, we placed it against the door and started to poke out holes where the plastic clips used to be.
 We used a bunch of spare plastic clips to attach the cardboard to the door.
-(Put your door on something non-abrasive so you don’t have big gouges in the paint when you pick them back up).
+(Put your door on something soft so you don’t have big gouges in the paint when you pick it back up).

 After the piece was secured, we used a utility knife to cut out the shape of the template.
 It’s important to go slow with this process and be careful not to scratch the door paint while cutting the piece out.
 After the template was all cut out, it was removed from the door, and the door handle was screwed back on.
 The template was then put back against it, and a hole for the handle was cut out.

-To secure the door card, we opted for threaded rivets.
-Using a handful of #10-24 rivets placed into the pre existing holes, and matching button head screws, we had an easily removable solution for mounting the door card.
-Though the finished panel may not be as appealing as a carbon fiber door card, it was a cheap and easy solution for covering up the door.
+To secure the custom door card, we opted for threaded rivets.
+Using a handful of #10-24 rivets placed into the pre-existing holes, and matching button head screws, we had an easily removable solution for mounting the door card.
+Though the finished panel may not be as appealing as a carbon fibre door card, it was a cheap and easy solution for covering up the door.

 When all was said and done, the rear doors had shed 16 lbs each.
 Of course, the Lexan windows are still to be added, but they should only add a few pounds each.
-It was a quick, easy, and cheap project that required few tools and caused almost no headaches.
-Whether you’re making a time attack car or you just want a quick and easy weight savings project, removing unnecessary internals is a great start.
-Sure, the door could have been left uncovered, but we still wanted the interior to be a little attractive.
-Next up will be the Lexan windows and NACA vents for the rear windows.
+It was a quick, easy, and cheap weight reduction project that required few tools and caused almost no headaches.

-If you enjoyed this article, got some value out of it, or if you have a question you want clarified, hit us up in the comments section below!
+If you enjoyed this article, got some value out of it, or if you have a question you want answered, hit us up in the comments section below!